jasminas6389/sep10-freedom-project/prep/content.md

 ### Glucose Meter
 * It is used for measuring your blood glucose.
 It is commonly used by people that have diabetes.
-* A drop of blood is placed on a test strip, and you insert it into the meter, and it measure your blood glucose levels.
+* A drop of blood is placed on a test strip, and you insert it into the meter, and it measures your blood glucose levels.
 * If the number is too high it can be dangerous but it can also be dangerous if the number is too low.
-* Your also supposed to measure it before you eat breakfast because it can have a effect if you measure after eating.
+* You're also supposed to measure it before you eat breakfast because it can have an effect if you measure after eating.
 * Hardware: small reader, test strip interface, display, often battery powered.
 Image. https://i1.pickpik.com/photos/827/481/162/diabetes-glucose-meter-glucose-meter-preview.jpg

 ### Pulse Oximeter
 * A Pulse Oximeter Measures how much oxygen is in your blood (SpO₂) and your pulse rate.
 * You clip it on your finger.
 It shines red and infrared light through your skin, and a sensor measures how much light your blood absorbs to find your oxygen level.
-* It has Small finger clip with tiny LED lights, a sensor, and a screen to show the numbers.
+* It has small finger clip with tiny LED lights, a sensor, and a screen to show the numbers.
 * Use: Checks oxygen levels for people with breathing problems, during surgery, or at home.
 Image. https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQHSce2YyLFVduG_LfplVuk_vyrwprwKb2HfA&s